JakeSteam/blog-personal/_posts/2023-06-06-analysing-netflix-viewing-history.md

 ### Adding your data

 Now you've got a blank spreadsheet, we need to add your data!
-Navigate to the `ViewingData` sheet, and click `File` -> `Import` -> `Upload` tab, and pick `ViewingActivity.csv`.
+Navigate to the `ViewingActivity` sheet, and click `File` -> `Import` -> `Upload` tab, and pick `ViewingActivity.csv`.
 Make sure to change "Import location" for each to "Replace current sheet":

 [![](/assets/images/2023/netflix-import.png)](/assets/images/2023/netflix-import.png)